23 Tips on Becoming a Father for the First Time

 13. You will have a heightened awareness of your own mortality

 Becoming a father can make you reconsider doing risky things.
 When you’re young you don’t often consider the danger of your actions.
-As a dad, you begin to realize you can’t die because your child needs you.
+But once you’re a dad, you realize how much your child needs you.
 It’s not uncommon for new dads to give up activities they consider risky.

 14. If you grew up without a father figure, you’ll get to be the father you never had